dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS packet structure.
     * It is anticipated that the files produced can be subject to further compression using general purpose compression tools.
 Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).
-    * [TODO: Further discussion on commonality between DNS packets e.g. common query signatures and the set of finite set of valid responses from authoritatives]
+    * [TODO: Further discussion of commonality between DNS packets e.g. common query signatures, a finite set of valid responses from authoritatives]

 4. Metadata about other packets received can optionally be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets